-DR. BARBARA E. THALENFELD (age 61) is Vice President of Corporate Development and has been with Enzo since 1982.
+DR. BARBARA E. THALENFELD (age 62) is Vice President of Corporate Development and Vice President of Clinical Affairs for Enzo Therapeutics and has been employed with Enzo since 1982.
 Prior to joining the Company she held an NIH research fellowship at Columbia University.
-She received a Ph.D. from Hebrew University-Hadassah Medical Center and an M.S. from Yale University.
+She received a Ph.D. at the Institute of Microbiology at Hebrew University in Jerusalem and a Masters of Science degree in Biochemistry from Yale University.
+Dr. Thalenfeld also completed a Post Doctoral Fellowship in the Department of Biological Science at Columbia University.

-DAVID C. GOLDBERG (age 44) is Vice President of Business Development.
-Prior to joining Enzo in 1985, he was employed at DuPont NEN Products.
-He received an M.S. from Rutgers University and an MBA from New York University.
+DAVID C. GOLDBERG (age 45) is Vice President of Business Development.
+Prior to joining Enzo in 1985, he was employed at DuPont NEN Products where he held several managerial and marketing positions.
+He received a Masters of Science degree in Microbiology from Rutgers University and a Masters of Business Administration in Finance from New York University.